Foreskins : "put 'em on the block, chop 'em off, said the butcher, merry merry men are we...": "

 Human sexuality

-Despite the protests, middle America still does not like foreskins and so some new research in the New England Journal of Medicine has been warmly welcomed:
+Despite the protests, middle America still does not like foreskins and so some new research in the

 Male circumcision significantly reduced the incidence of human immunodeficiency virus (HIV) infection among men in three clinical trials.
 We assessed the efficacy of male circumcision for the prevention of herpes simplex virus type 2 (HSV-2) and human papillomavirus (HPV) infections and syphilis in HIV-negative adolescent boys and men.